Pedro-Pereira1/sem5pi_23_24_g056/docs/US_230/readme.md

 the system and load a map of a floor to the system and persist it, the map of the floor will be a simple text file which contains the layout of the floor as a series of characters

-An example of the text file
+An example of a possible map configuration

 |  7  |  6  |  6  |  6  |  6  |  7  |  6  |  6  |  2  |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|